bseltz-cohesity/scripts/powershell/isilonCFTtest/README.md

 ## Delete the snapshots when finished

-If you want to delete the snapshots that were used in the test, re-run the script (with the same parameters as before) and append the `-deleteSnapshots` switch.
+Re-run the script (with the same parameters as before) and append the `-deleteSnapshots` switch if you want to delete the snapshots that were used in the test.

 ## Parameters